MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-vat-group.md

 * **Windows** - This only works [!INCLUDE[d365fin](includes/d365fin_md.md)] on-premises on NSTs that have Windows authentication as the authentication type.
 If you choose this then the user signed in on the member instance must also be a user that can access the group representative company in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ### To use the assisted setup guide
-The information you enter in the **VAT Group Management** assisted setup guide differs, depending on whether you are joining a VAT group as a member or the group representative.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Report Setup**, and then choose the related link.
 2. Complete the steps in the assisted setup guide. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]